nosana-ci/docs.nosana.io/docs/test-grid-spec.md

 There are multiple tasks that can be completed for additional rewards, like sharing your experience on social networks or publishing educational content.
 These rewards are paid out at the end of the Test Grid and are subject to several conditions:

-::: warning
+::: note
 - You must perform the KYC process through our portal.
-- You may not be a resident of one of the [OFAC restricted countries](https://ofac.treasury.gov/sanctions-programs-and-country-information).
+- You may not be a resident of one of the listed [restricted countries](https://www.lawsociety.org.uk/topics/anti-money-laundering/high-risk-third-countries-for-aml-purposes).
 - The amount is linearly unlocked over a period of 31 days, starting at the end of the Test Grid.
 - You will get access to our vesting portal, where vested tokens can be claimed at any time.
-- You must have completed at least 14 compute jobs on the Test Grid.
+- You must have completed at least 1 compute jobs on the Test Grid.
 - The additional tasks are subject to approval by the Nosana team.
 :::